 - Diabetes and renal dialysis clinics throughout the Dallas-Fort Worth Metroplex

 - Women, Infants, and Children (WIC) clinics in Dallas County

 - School districts of Carrollton, Dallas, Highland Park, and Plano

 The faculty of the UT Southwestern Master of Clinical Nutrition–Coordinated Program are actively involved in research, including investigations in human nutrition, and strategies for enhancing nutrition education.

 Scott M. Grundy, Ph.D., directs the research of the Center for Human Nutrition, a comprehensive research and education initiative.
 Dr. Grundy, Professor in the Department of Clinical Nutrition, contributed to the United States Dietary Guidelines for Americans 2005, and the creation of recommended daily allowances (RDAs) for Americans.

-Jo Ann Carson, Ph.D., R.D., Professor and Director of the Master of Clinical Nutrition programs, directs the Department’s research in nutrition education, including community-based interventions to prevent and reduce obesity, heart disease, cancer, and other diseases.
+Jo Ann Carson, Ph.D., R.D., Professor in the Master of Clinical Nutrition programs, directs the Department’s research in nutrition education, including community-based interventions to prevent and reduce obesity, heart disease, cancer, and other diseases.